General-Purpose AI Code Of Practice (Working Groups 2, 3)

 Following the Commission’s call for input, we participated in Working Groups 2 (Risk Assessment for Systemic Risk) and 3 (Technical Risk Mitigation for Systemic Risk) to contribute to the development of the General-Purpose AI (GPAI) Code of Practice.

-The General-Purpose AI Code of Practice is a voluntary, co-regulatory framework developed under Article 56 of the EU AI Act to support providers of general-purpose AI (GPAI) models in aligning with upcoming legal obligations.
-It is being collaboratively drafted by over 1,000 stakeholders—including AI developers, civil society, academia, industry representatives, and international observers—through a process coordinated by the European Commission.
+The General-Purpose AI Code of Practice is a voluntary, co-regulatory framework developed under Article 56 of the EU AI Act to support providers of general-purpose AI (GPAI) models in aligning with legal obligations.
+During its drafting phase, the Code was collaboratively developed by over 1,000 stakeholders across AI development, civil society, academia, industry, and international institutions, through a process coordinated by the European Commission.
 The Code is structured around four specialized working groups: Working Group 1 addresses transparency requirements for all GPAI models (with limited exceptions for certain open-source systems), while Working Groups 2, 3, and 4 form the Safety and Security Section.
 These groups focus specifically on GPAI models considered to pose systemic risk, covering risk assessment methodologies (WG2), technical risk mitigation measures (WG3), and governance mechanisms (WG4).
-Once finalized, the Code will be subject to approval by the EU AI Office and AI Board, and is intended to evolve with future technological developments.
+The final version of the Code of Practice was published in July 2025 and subsequently recognised by the EU AI Office and the European Artificial Intelligence Board (AI Board) as an adequate voluntary framework to support compliance with the AI Act.
+The Code is intended to evolve with future technological developments.

 Related